satyagraha/logviewer/README.md

 - Change working directory to the newly created _logviewer_ subdirectory
 - Ensure you have environment variable `JAVA_HOME` set to reference a Java 6 JDK (not JRE), e.g. on Windows:
  - `set JAVA_HOME=C:\Program Files\Java\jdk1.6.0_35`
+- Build the complete system thus:
+ - `mvn.bat clean install`
+- Change to the webapp module directory thus:
+ - `cd logviewer-webapp`
+- For Jetty, execute:
+  - `mvn.bat -P jetty clean jetty:run`
 - For Tomcat, execute:
- - `mvn -P tomcat clean tomcat7:run`
+ - `mvn.bat -P tomcat clean tomcat7:run`
-- For Jetty, execute:
-  - `mvn -P jetty clean jetty:run`
 - Open web URL [http://localhost:8080/logviewer/display.html](http://localhost:8080/logviewer/display.html)
 - The resulting web page should be visible in the usual way
 - You may configure the base log directory and the log wild-card filename matching via the file